julianmarmier/facedoodle-docs/docs/build.md

 ![](https://hackmd.io/_uploads/rJMo_ec8h.jpg)

 :::note
-M1 and M2 are the stepper motor.
-They turn in a clockwise or counter-clockwise, the direction is indicate by an arrow on the cercles.
+M1 and M2 are the stepper motors.
+They turn clockwise or counter-clockwise, the direction is indicated by the arrow on the cercle.
 *Example* : To go in an upward direction, the stepper motor labeled M1 should turn counter-clockwise and the stepper motor M2 should turn in the opposite direction: clockwise.
 :::